Tashysam/Webstack-Portfolio-project/README.md

 # Webstack-Portfolio-project

-this project is about a dental care website. it will be used to book appoitments and the doctors of your choice.
+this project is about a dental care responsive website.

+it will be used to book appoitments and the doctors of your choice.

+the technologies used are HTML,CSS and JAVA SCRIPT